calvinckho/restvo-site/server/markdown/privacy-policy.md

 -   For any other lawful purpose for which the information is provided, including fulfilling requests for information.

 **Aggregate Information**.
 To the extent permitted by applicable law, we may use, process, transfer, and store any data about individuals and customers or partners in an anonymous (or pseudonymous) and aggregated manner.
 We may combine personal information with other information, collected online and offline, including information from third party sources.
 We may also use information in other ways with consent or as permitted by applicable law.
-By using the Ionic Services, our customers agree that we are hereby licensed to collect, use, share and store anonymized (or pseudonymized) aggregated data collected through the Ionic Services for benchmarking, analytics, A/B testing, metrics, research, reporting, machine learning and other business purposes.
+By using the Restvo Services, our customers agree that we are hereby licensed to collect, use, share and store anonymized (or pseudonymized) aggregated data collected through the Restvo Services for benchmarking, analytics, A/B testing, metrics, research, reporting, machine learning and other business purposes.

 **Automated Decisions**.
-To the extent permitted by applicable law, we may collect data in an automated manner and make automated decisions, including using machine learning algorithms, about individual users of the Ionic Services in order to provide or optimize the Ionic Services offered and/or delivered, for security or analytics purposes, and for any other lawful purpose.
+To the extent permitted by applicable law, we may collect data in an automated manner and make automated decisions, including using machine learning algorithms, about individual users of the Restvo Services in order to provide or optimize the Restvo Services offered and/or delivered, for security or analytics purposes, and for any other lawful purpose.

 <span id="Sharing" class="anchor"></span>**3.
 SHARING OF INFORMATION**

-To the extent permitted by applicable law, Ionic may share and disclose information, including personal information, as set forth below:
+To the extent permitted by applicable law, Restvo may share and disclose information, including personal information, as set forth below:

 -   **Customers**.
 We may share information with our customers and their service providers and other platforms that may assist those customers.

 -   **Affiliates and Agents**.
 We may share information with our affiliates or any business partners or agents acting on our behalf.

 -   **Service Providers**.
-We may share information with our service providers, agents, vendors and other third parties we use to support and advertise the Ionic Services and our business.
+We may share information with our service providers, agents, vendors and other third parties we use to support and advertise the Restvo Services and our business.
 We share personal information with such third parties to the extent necessary to provide services to us, and pursuant to binding contractual obligations.

 -   **Advertising and Marketing**.
 To the extent permitted by applicable law, we may share information with third parties for marketing, advertising, promotions, contests, or other similar purposes and to provide you with customized or personalized ads, offers, and content.
 If required by applicable law, we will share such data for advertising and marketing purposes only in an aggregate, anonymous, and de-identified manner.

 -   **Mergers, Acquisitions, Divestitures**.
-We may share, disclose or transfer information to a buyer, investor, new affiliate, or other successor in the event Ionic, or any affiliate, portion, group or business unit thereof, undergoes a business transition, such as a merger, acquisition, joint venture, consolidation, reorganization, divestiture, liquidation or dissolution (including bankruptcy), or a sale or other transfer of all or a portion of any assets of Ionic or any affiliates or during steps in contemplation of such activities (e.g., negotiations and due diligence).
+We may share, disclose or transfer information to a buyer, investor, new affiliate, or other successor in the event Restvo, or any affiliate, portion, group or business unit thereof, undergoes a business transition, such as a merger, acquisition, joint venture, consolidation, reorganization, divestiture, liquidation or dissolution (including bankruptcy), or a sale or other transfer of all or a portion of any assets of Restvo or any affiliates or during steps in contemplation of such activities (e.g., negotiations and due diligence).

 -   **Law Enforcement and National Security**.
 We may share information with legal, governmental, or judicial authorities, as instructed or required by those authorities or applicable laws, or to comply with any law or directive, judicial or administrative order, legal process or investigation, warrant, subpoena, government request, regulatory request, law enforcement or national security investigation, or as otherwise required or authorized by law.

 -   **Protection of Rights, Property or Safety**.
 We may also share information if, in our sole discretion, we believe disclosure is necessary or appropriate to protect the rights, property or safety of any person, or if we suspect fraud or other illegal activity,

-Ionic may also disclose personal information for other purposes or to other third parties when an individual has consented to, or requested, such disclosure, or where a customer has obtained permission from such individual, or where such disclosure is otherwise legally permitted for legitimate business purposes, and, for customer data, with such customer’s authorization or otherwise in accordance with Ionic’ agreement with such customer.
+Restvo may also disclose personal information for other purposes or to other third parties when an individual has consented to, or requested, such disclosure, or where a customer has obtained permission from such individual, or where such disclosure is otherwise legally permitted for legitimate business purposes, and, for customer data, with such customer’s authorization or otherwise in accordance with Restvo’ agreement with such customer.

 <span id="Cookies" class="anchor"></span>**4.
 COOKIES AND SIMILAR TECHNOLOGIES**

-We may use cookies and similar technologies to operate and improve the Ionic Services, as well as to simplify our interaction with you.
+We may use cookies and similar technologies to operate and improve the Restvo Services, as well as to simplify our interaction with you.
 A "cookie" is a unique numeric code that we transfer to your computer so that we can keep track of your interests and/or preferences and recognize you as a return visitor to the Services.
-We may use cookies, log files, pixel tags, web bugs, web beacons, clear GIFs, Local Storage Objects (LSOs) such as HTML5 and Flash or other similar technologies to collect information about the ways you interact with and use the Ionic Services, to support and enhance features and functionality, to monitor performance, to personalize content and experiences, for marketing and analytics, and for other lawful purposes.
+We may use cookies, log files, pixel tags, web bugs, web beacons, clear GIFs, Local Storage Objects (LSOs) such as HTML5 and Flash or other similar technologies to collect information about the ways you interact with and use the Restvo Services, to support and enhance features and functionality, to monitor performance, to personalize content and experiences, for marketing and analytics, and for other lawful purposes.

 We may use the following types of cookies and similar technologies:

--   **Strictly necessary cookies** required for the operation of the Ionic Services.
+-   **Strictly necessary cookies** required for the operation of the Restvo Services.
 They include, for example, cookies that enable you to log into secure areas.

--   **Analytical/performance cookies** that collect information about how you use the Ionic Services.
+-   **Analytical/performance cookies** that collect information about how you use the Restvo Services.
 They allow us to recognize and count the number of visitors and to see how visitors move around our Websites.
 This helps us to improve the way our Websites work. \[These cookies are sometimes placed by third party providers of web traffic analysis services.\]

 -   **Functionality cookies** that remember choices you make and recognize you when you return.
 This enables us to personalize our content, greet you by name and remember your preferences (for example, your choice of language or region).

 -   **Targeting cookies** that collect information about your browsing habits such as the pages you have visited and the links you have followed.
 We use this information to make our Website more relevant to your interests, and, if we enable advertising, to make advertising more relevant to you, as well as to limit the number of times you see an ad.
 These cookies are usually placed by third-party advertising networks. \[They remember the other websites that you visit and this information is shared with third-party organizations, for example, advertisers.\]

 Most internet browsers accept cookies by default.
 You can block cookies by activating the setting on your browser that allows you to reject all or some cookies.
 The help and support area on your internet browser should have instructions on how to block or delete cookies.
 Some web browsers (including some mobile web browsers) provide settings that allow you to control or reject cookies or to alert you to when a cookie is placed on your computer, tablet or mobile device.
-Although you are not required to accept cookies, if you block or reject them, you may not have access to all of the features available through the Ionic Services.
+Although you are not required to accept cookies, if you block or reject them, you may not have access to all of the features available through the Restvo Services.

 For more information, visit the help page for your web browser or see <http://www.allaboutcookies.org> or visit [www.youronlinechoices.com](http://www.youronlinechoices.com) which has further information about behavioral advertising and online privacy.